Magnetic Switching by Oxygen Adsorption in Metal-Organic Framework Systems

-Since the sign reversal of $J_{\perp}$ turns out to be essential in the antiferromagnetic transition, we now focus on the temperature region around $T_{\rm rev}$.
-First of all, what determines the value of $T_{\rm rev}$ ?
-The sign reversal of $J_{\perp}$ results from the competition of the original ferromagnetic inter-layer interaction and the oxygen-mediated antiferromagnetic interaction.
-The latter is controlled by the oxygen adsorption.
-Accordingly, $T_{\rm rev}$ should be well approximated by the characteristic temperature, $T_{\rm o}$, at which the chemical potential crosses the adsorption energy: $\mu=-\varepsilon_0$.
-From Eq.~(\ref{eq:ChemicalPotential}), we obtain $T_{\rm o} = \frac{\varepsilon_0}{\alpha}$, where $\alpha\equiv|\ln (CP/T_{\rm o}^{5/2})|$ varies in the range of $25-20$, as changing $P=1-100\,\rm{kPa}$.
-In the original Langmuir theory, the factor $\alpha$ can be related to the entropy density of oxygen molecule gas, $s$, as $\alpha=s-5/2$.
-In this light, the above discussion suggests the large energy scale of bonding energy ($\varepsilon_0\sim 2000\,\rm{K}$) is suppressed to the order of magnetic transition temperature ($T_{\rm rev}\sim100\,\rm{K}$) by entropic effect of oxygen molecules; that is, the atmospheric oxygen remains unadsorbed down to a much lower temperature than the bonding energy to maintain a large entropy in the gas phase.
+Because the sign reversal of $J_{\perp}$ is essential in the antiferromagnetic transition, we now focus on the temperature region around $T_{\rm rev}$.
+We first investigate what determines the value of $T_{\rm rev}$.
+The sign reversal of $J_{\perp}$ results from the competition between the original ferromagnetic interlayer interaction and the oxygen-mediated antiferromagnetic interaction.
+The latter is controlled by oxygen adsorption.
+Accordingly, $T_{\rm rev}$ should be well approximated by the characteristic temperature $T_{\rm o}$ at which the chemical potential crosses the adsorption energy $\mu=-\varepsilon_0$.
+From Eq.~(\ref{eq:ChemicalPotential}), we obtain $T_{\rm o} = \frac{\varepsilon_0}{\alpha}$, where $\alpha\equiv|\ln (CP/T_{\rm o}^{5/2})|$ varies in the range of $25-20$ by changing $P=1-100\,\rm{kPa}$.
+In the original Langmuir theory, the factor $\alpha$ is related to the entropy density of the oxygen molecule gas $s$ by $\alpha=s-5/2$.
+In this light, the above discussion suggests that the large energy scale of the bonding energy ($\varepsilon_0\sim 2000\,\rm{K}$) is suppressed to the order of the magnetic transition temperature ($T_{\rm rev}\sim100\,\rm{K}$) by the entropic effect of oxygen molecules; that is, the atmospheric oxygen remains unadsorbed down to a much lower temperature than the bonding energy to maintain a large entropy in the gas phase.
 We can therefore explain feature (iv), the large discrepancy between $T_{AF}$ and $\varepsilon_0$.
 We note that nonmagnetic N$_2$ and CO$_2$ molecules also exhibit steep increases in the adsorption amount at $T=120\,\rm{K}$ and $195\,\rm{K}$, respectively, suggesting similar reduction mechanisms in the adsorption energy scales of these guest molecules.
 A similar adsorption temperature has also been reported for CO$_2$ adsorption on another magnetic sponge material~\cite{zhang2021metal}.